ruicliu/botframework-telephony/CallRecording.md

 If a recording for a single conversation is paused and resumed again, the recordings are appended in storage.

 If a recording for a single conversation is stopped and started again, the recordings appear as multiple recording sessions in the storage.

+The following is an example of starting call recording at the beginning of the conversatoin:

 ```csharp
 public class TelephonyExtensions